lit/lit/README.md

 5. Update.
 For every `Part`:

-    1. If it's an attribute part, build up an attibute value then set the attribute.
+    1. If it's an `AttributePart`, build up an attibute value then set the attribute.

-    2. If it's a node part, get the value (trampoline thunks, render nested templates, etc), then either append a document fragment or set the `textContent`.
+    2. If it's a `NodePart`, get the value (trampoline thunks, render nested templates, etc), then either append a document fragment or set the `textContent`.

 6. If this is the first render, append the result DOM to `container`.

 ## Use in Components

-HTML template coule easily be the basis for component rendering, similar to JSX in React.
+HTML templates could easily be the basis for component rendering, similar to JSX in React.
 A component base class can call an instance method that returns a `TemplateResult` and then apply it to the shadow root:

 ```javascript
 class MyElement extends CoolBaseElement {